nautobot/nautobot-app-bgp-models/docs/models.md

 ### Extra Attributes

-Additional BGP object's attributes can be defined in "Extra Attributes" field.
-Extra attributes is a JSON type field meant to store data defined by user.
+Additional BGP object attributes can be defined in "Extra Attributes" field.
+Extra attributes are JSON type fields meant to store data defined by the user.

-Extra attributes follow the inheritance pattern, thus allowing for merging of the inherited extra attributes.
+Extra attributes follow the inheritance pattern, thus allowing for the merging of the inherited extra attributes.

 Example of the extra attributes: